jeffreybergier/Retro-Stream-Tutorial/README.md

 1. [VLC](https://www.videolan.org/vlc/download-macosx.html) - The one-stop-shop
    for all video playback on OS X for 25 years

+### Why Use a Virtual Machine

+Using a virtual machine is totally optional.
+However, FFMPEG uses AVFoundation to capture the system video and audio.
+However, AVFoundation only presents entire screens, not windows, as a capture device that FFMPEG can record.
+This means if you don't use a VM, you would need to sacrifice an entire screen on your Mac to streaming to the PowerPC Mac.
+Using the VM means, you just manage the streaming session as a little window that you can resize or minimize without affecting the stream in progress.

 # Tutorial: Set up the Host

 ## Step 1: Set up your Virtual Machine